 Floyd says that besides his brother’s death, he had what was probably considered a normal childhood for the time.
 He and his siblings attended grade school and mostly played in the streets, though he did join the local Boys Club and played a lot of sports there.
 When he finished grade school, he went on to attend high school and even graduated.
 Anton was very proud of the fact that Floyd went to high school, as he was the only one in the family to do so.
 All the others had had to quit to find work.
 Floyd then trained to become an electrician—an interesting career choice considering his brother’s death—and eventually found a job at Western Electric in Cicero.

 Not long after, however, the family was again shaken when Anton was tragically killed in an accident at work.
 He was working on the construction of a building downtown when a load of bricks fell from the thirtieth story of the building and landed on top of him.
 He lived through the accident, but he had severe brain damage and only lasted a week before he died.
-All of his siblings had already moved out by then, so Floyd remained and cared for his mother.
+Floyd was the only one of the children still living at home at the time of his father’s death, so he remained and cared for his mother.

 One of the things Floyd enjoyed doing for fun was going out dancing after work.
 The Aragon Ballroom was his favorite, and he went nearly every weekend.
 It was there, in fact, that he met a lovely young woman by the name of Thelma Schultz.
 The two fell in love and eventually married and continued going to the Aragon every weekend for several years before they had children.
 They enjoyed going with two other couples with whom they shared expenses, namely gas and drinks.
 They would usually go on Sundays at 3 pm to practice before the “real thing” started.
 Wayne King and his orchestra would play, and Floyd says that to be there was like “a slice of heaven,” even if they didn’t dance and instead just sat and listened to the music.